1972 Miami Dolphins season: Television coverage

 Fans in the Miami area could not view the team's home games on television, as 1972 was the final year in which all NFL home games were blacked out on local television even if the stadium had sold out.
-To view the team's home games, Dolphins fans in the Miami-Dade area would have to attend home games in person or travel to outside markets such as Orlando, Tampa and Jacksonville to watch the games on television.
+To view the team's home games, Dolphins fans in the Miami-Dade area (as well as Broward and Palm Beach counties) would have to attend home games in person or travel to outside markets such as Orlando, Tampa, Gainesville and Jacksonville to watch the games on television.

+CBS did not televise a Dolphins game in 1972.
+Miami's only home game vs. an NFC opponent (vs. the Cardinals) was selected for ABC's Monday Night Football.

 Super Bowl VII was the first game to be televised in the market of origin under new rules that would come into effect the following season requiring games to be sold out within 72 hours of kickoff time to be aired in the market of origin (these blackout rules were lifted in 2015).
 As all Super Bowls (except Super Bowl I) have sold out, none have been blacked out since.

-President Richard Nixon, many of his White House staff, and members of Congress were angered by the blackout rules, as they could not watch the home games of the Dolphins' eventual Super Bowl opponent, the Redskins, even though all games at RFK Stadium had been sold out since 1966.